MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. Select **Create remote network**.

 Navigate to the Remote network page to view the details of the new remote network.
 There should be one **Region** and two **Links**.
-1. Under **Connetivity details**, select the **View configuration** link.
+1. Under **Connectivity details**, select the **View configuration** link.
 1. Copy the Remote network configuration text into a file for reference in upcoming steps.
 Make note of the **Endpoint**, **ASN**, and **BGP address** for each of the links.

 ## Create a VPN site using the Microsoft gateway

 ### Create a VPN site
-1. In the Microsoft Azure Portal, sign in the the virtual hub created above.
+1. In the Microsoft Azure portal, sign in the virtual hub created above.
 1. Navigate to **Connectivity** > **VPN (Site to site)**.
 1. Select **+ Create new VPN site**.
 1. On the **Create VPN site** page, complete the fields on the **Basics** tab.